khuevu/khuevu.github.com/content/2013-02-15_firefoxOs-galaxynexus-review.md

 Title: Firefox OS on Galaxy Nexus - Review
+Category: Technology
 Tags: firefox, android, nexus
+Image: /images/firefoxos1.jpg
+Summary: A review of Firefox OS - the good and the bad

 Smartphone landscape has never been this hot, with RIM introduces their new OS platform, [Blackberry 10 OS](http://sg.blackberry.com/software/smartphones/blackberry-10-os.html).
 The Software have been a critical wining factor in the phone war.
 It appeals to users in two ways: providing the best user experience or creating a strong ecosystem.
 The later can be acchieved by being attractive to application developers.
 The two late commer, Ubuntu and Firefox are doing just that.
 The new [Ubuntu for Phone](http://www.ubuntu.com/devices/phone) is recently released.
 It emphasises on the large community already supporting Ubuntu platform.
 [Firefox OS](https://developer.mozilla.org/en/docs/Mozilla/Firefox_OS), which is under heavy development, portraits itself as the platform of Open Web Applications.
 It enables developers to write platform-independent applications in HTML5, CSS and Javascript.